laborb/statamic-bunny-stream/README.md

 - Delete videos from Bunny Stream.
 - Embed videos using a custom field type or custom tag.
 - Customize the vidstack.io player to your needs or use your own player.

+## Bunny Account Required 🐰

+To use this addon, you'll need a Bunny.net account.
+If you don't have one yet, you can sign up using our [affiliate link](https://bunny.net?ref=uhvsqhaw0n).
+By doing so, you'll be supporting the development of this addon at no extra cost to you. 💙

+Thank you for your support! 🚀

 ## Installation